Jeanelle Scheper

 Jeanelle Scheper (born 21 November 1994) is a Saint Lucian high jumper.
 She is the second athlete from St. Lucia to qualify for the high jump final in the World Championships in Athletics after Levern Spencer did it starting in 2007 when in 2015 she joined Spencer in the final.

 Career

-She was born in Kingston, Jamaica to Barbadian parents and moved to Saint Lucia with her family at the age of two.
+She was born in Kingston, Jamaica to Gerit Scheper a Barbadian father and Cheryl Scheper a St Lucian mother and moved to Saint Lucia with her family at the age of two.
 While representing the University of South Carolina, Scheper became the 2015 NCAA Champion before graduating.

 She competed for St. Lucia at the 2016 Summer Olympics in Rio de Janeiro.
 She placed 26th in qualifying and did not advance to the finals.
 She was the flag bearer for St. Lucia during the closing ceremony.

 Her personal bests in the high jump are 1.96 metres outdoors (Starkville 2015) and 1.91 metres indoors (Fayetteville 2013).